-We have foreign currency forward contracts with an aggregate notional amount of \$44.0 million, which have been entered into in connection with the notes payable to QIAGEN Finance (see Note 8) and which qualify for hedge accounting as cash-flow hedges.
+We have foreign currency forward contracts with an aggregate notional amount of US\$ 44,0 million, which qualify for hedge accounting as cash-flow hedges.
 We have determined that no ineffectiveness exists related to these derivatives.
 However, the differences between spot and forward rates were excluded from the assessment of hedge effectiveness and included in interest income as it effectively constitutes the difference in the interest rates of the respective currency pairs.
-The contracts mature in July 2011 and had fair market values included in accrued and other liabilities in the accompanying condensed consolidated balance sheets at March 31, 2011 and December 31, 2010, of approximately \$6.4 million and \$3.9 million, respectively.
+The contracts matured in July 2011 and had fair market values included in other current liabilities in the accompanying condensed consolidated balance sheets at June 30, 2011, and December 31, 2010, of approximately US\$ 8,1 million and US\$ 3,9 million, respectively.

-In addition, we were party to cross-currency swaps which have been entered into in connection with the notes payable to Euro Finance (see Note 8) and which qualified as cash-flow hedges with a notional amount of \$120.0 million as of March 31, 2011 and December 31, 2010, which mature in November 2012 and had fair market values included in other long-term liabilities in the accompanying condensed consolidated balance sheets of \$11.3 million and \$4.6 million at March 31, 2011 and December 31, 2010, respectively.
+In addition, we were party to cross-currency swaps which qualified as cash-flow hedges with a notional amount of US\$ 120,0 million as of June 30, 2011, and December 31, 2010, which mature in November 2012 and had fair market values included in other non-current liabilities in the accompanying condensed consolidated balance sheets of US\$ 13,6 million and US\$ 4,6 million at June 30, 2011, and December 31, 2010, respectively.